theamar961/DLS_project/README.md

 ### Steps Involved

-1. Data Prep-processing
+1. Data Prep-processing -  where we preprocess the satellite images so that they are model ready, by generating a BW mask.
-2. Image Segmentation
+2. Image Segmentation - here we extract patches of buildings present in a satellite image
-3. Damage Classification
+3. Damage Classification - where we have built a model to assess the extent of damage in post-disaster imagery